-'I sometimes want to change each presenters' word, as they often speak lightly, with absolutely no idea of how difficult and serious are the issues they raise and the liabilities they incur by raising them, before thousands of viewers, without understanding them and without understanding that they do not understand them.
-For these words do something, they create fantasies, fears, phobias or simply misrepresentations'.
+I sometimes want to change each presenters' word, as they often speak lightly, with absolutely no idea of how difficult and serious are the issues they raise and the liabilities they incur by raising them, before thousands of viewers, without understanding them and without understanding that they do not understand them.
+For these words do something, they create fantasies, fears, phobias or simply misrepresentations76.

-CDA, as a 'multidisciplinary discipline for the analysis of text and talk in the humanities and social sciences' recognises and examines the power and significance of words.
+CDA, as a "multidisciplinary discipline for the analysis of text and talk in the humanities and social sciences77" recognises and examines the power and significance of words.
 According to critical discourse analysts, if language can have an effect on society, there is actually a dialectic relationship between discourses and the social context in which they are produced.
-As this academic field rests on the assumption that discourses are ideological and polarize power relations, CDA consequently 'seeks to unveil the hidden web of domination, power, discrimination and control existing in language'.
+As this academic field rests on the assumption that discourses are ideological and polarise power relations, CDA consequently "seeks to unveil the hidden web of domination, power, discrimination and control existing in language78."

-&lt;sup>76 Bourdieu, 1996, p 19.
+76 Bourdieu, 1996, p.
+19.

-&lt;sup>77 Rahimi and Javad Riasati, 2011, p 107.
+77 Rahimi & Javad Riasati, 2011, p.
+107.

-&lt;sup>78 Moufahim, Humphreys, Mitussis and Fitchett, 2007, p 542.
+78 Moufahim et al., 2007, p.
+542.

 The central aim of CDA being to provide frameworks of understandings on many ideologically-driven discourses, there is a whole field of the discipline dedicated to the expression of racism and xenophobia in public discourses.
-As established before, post-9/11 Islamophobia can be understood as a new form of racism, especially since it is partially based on the racialisation of a religious community and is often directed, in practice, against ethnic minorities.
-This academic area, and especially the work of van Dijk which argues that 'discourse plays an important role in the production and reproduction of racism', 79 provides analytic tools for this thesis.
-Particularly, in his book Elite Discourse and Racism, Van Dijk elaborates on a top-down approach to the diffusion of racism in society, where the elites - namely politicians, the media, academics and corporations play a crucial role in 'the reproduction of contemporary ethnic and racial equality'81 through their discourse, 'since the public actions of the elites are predominantly discursive'.
-82 One of the main benefits of this type of approach is that CDA sheds light on concealed and institutionalised forms of racism.
-While Van Dijk underlines that his work in not focused on 'explicitly, intentionally or blatantly racist ideologies' as the elites reject them and identify them as being 'the only form of racism', 83 Capdevila and Callaghan, in their article 'It's Not Racist.
-It's Common Sense' argue that 'it is quite possible for politicians to produce rhetoric that marginalizes and denigrates entire groups of people, without risk, as long as they play the game too and do not explicitly name the issue as one of race'.84
+As established before, post-9/11 Islamophobia can be understood as a new form of racism, especially since it is partially based on the racialisation of a religious community and is often directed. in practice, against ethnic minorities.
+This academic area, and especially the work of Van Dijk which argues that "discourse plays an important role in the production and reproduction of racism79," provides analytic tools for this thesis.
+Particularly, in his book Elite Discourse and Racism, Van Dijk elaborates on a top-down approach to the diffusion of racism in society, where the elites - namely politicians, the media, academics and corporations80 - play a crucial role in "the reproduction of contemporary ethnic and racial equality81" through their discourse, "since the public actions of the elites are predominantly discursive82."
+One of the main benefits of this type of approach is that CDA sheds light on concealed and institutionalised forms of racism.
+While Van Dijk underlines that his work is not focused on "explicitly, intentionally or blatantly racist ideologies" as the elites reject them and identify them as being "the only form of racism83," Capdevila and Callaghan, in their article "It's Not Racist.
+It's Common Sense," argue that "it is quite possible for politicians to produce rhetoric that marginalizes and denigrates entire groups of people, without risk, as long as they play the game too and do not explicitly name the issue as one of race84."

 To help deconstruct what is subtle, hidden and unnamed, many critical discourse analysts have elaborated on discursive concepts and forged analytical frameworks.
-One of them is the discourse-historical approach, initially developed by Wodak and then re-applied by
+One of them is the discourse-historical approach, initially developed by Wodak85 and then re-applied by other scholars studying issues surrounding racism in public discourses.
+Whilst originally this approach was used to analyse the discursive construction of an anti-Semitic stereotypical image during the 1986 Austrian presidential